 Lath And Plaster

-It can be used as an alternative to contemporary drywall if you want to construct your walls using an older technique.
+It can be an alternative to contemporary drywall if you want to construct your walls using an older technique.
 Before drywall was invented, lath and plaster were popular for building walls.

 Although it won’t be the simplest solution, this approach will work.
 If you plan, you can construct a beautiful wall that will make it easy to install insulation.

-Additionally impressive is the overall aesthetic that lath and plaster walls can create.
-You should consider this if you want to construct a wall in your house that looks really nice.
+Additionally, the overall aesthetic that lath and plaster walls can create is impressive.
+You should consider this if you want to construct a nice-looking wall in your house.
 However, it is not any simpler to use than drywall.

 However, it is not any simpler to use than drywall.
 You should immediately disregard this choice if you’re looking for a drywall substitute to avoid the hassle.